[4DOS.INFO]

 • Michael E. Valdez Basic batch file tutorial in PDF format.

-• Bob Watson Very complete help system for all MS-DOS 7 commands, drivers etc. Now maintained (?) by Laurence Soucy
+• Bob Watson Very complete help system for all MS-DOS 7 commands, drivers etc. Later maintained by Laurence Soucy.

 • Rob van der Woude Batch tips 'n tricks and examples, regular expressions, WSH etc. Rob also has a Wiki entry for Command.com here.